Learner0x5a/kTrans-release/README.md

 * [lightning](https://github.com/lightning-ai/lightning)

 ## Bibtex
-If this work or BinaryCorp dataset are helpful for your research, please consider citing the following BibTeX entry.
+If this work or BinaryCorp dataset are helpful for your research, please consider citing the following BibTeX entries.

 ```
 @article{zhu2023ktrans,